 Mediterranean – Italy, France and Spain are some of the regions of the Mediterranean we think of for Mediterranean cuisine.
 This, however, does not mean pizza, pasta, cream, croissants, wine and suckling pig.
 A green light restaurant isn’t a license to choose anything on the menu.

 I put Mediterranean cuisine in a green light category when choosing a restaurant above the category of Pizza Hut and Delifrance.
-In Italy, yes, people do eat pizza and pasta, but they eat a higher proportion of vegetables and meat than we think they do.
+In Italy, yes, people do eat pizza and pasta, but it’s not the cornerstone of their diet and they eat a higher proportion of vegetables and meat than we think they do.
 In every restaurant a large salad is always offered without dressing.
 It is up to us to control the amount of oil and vinegar that goes on.
 Yes, that’s all they got.
 Oil and vinegar.
 No ranch, no honey mustard and no creamy Italian.

 The longest living people in the Mediterranean eat an abundance of vegetables, legumes, plants and seafood.
 They don’t eat a lot of processed food, if any at all.
 It is why these types of fresh foods and the elimination of highly processed foods that Mediterranean is on my green light list.